PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 So it was then that I decided to move to the basics, **CSS Modules** (SCSS Modules, to be exact 😉)

 So I did that.
 Took a lot of effort, but the final result was worth it.
 It took the JS size from around 110KB to <mark>85KB</mark>, and the CSS was <mark>3.3KB</mark>.
-This was a huge amount of reduction, and made the app feel really fast.
-The load of supplying CSS was removed from the JS, and that alone made a lot of difference.
+This was a huge amount of reduction and made the app feel really fast.
+The burden of supplying CSS was removed from the JS, and that alone made a lot of difference.

 Here's an in-detail write-up of moving to CSS Modules: [Why I moved from Styled Components to (S)CSS modules](https://www.puruvj.dev/blog/move-to-css-modules-from-styled-components)